AI-student2024/GitHubSentinel/README-EN.md

 - **Containerization**: The project supports Docker build and containerized deployment, allowing quick and easy setup in different environments.
 - **Continuous Integration**: Comprehensive unit tests are implemented, facilitating the configuration of production-level CI/CD pipelines to ensure project stability and high-quality delivery.

+### Extended Features
-GitHub Sentinel not only helps users automatically track and analyze the progress of `GitHub open-source projects` but also extends its capabilities to other information sources, such as trending topics on `Hacker News`, providing a more comprehensive approach to information extraction and analysis.
+- **`Hacker News` Information Mining**: GitHub Sentinel not only helps users automatically track and analyze the latest developments in `GitHub open source projects`, but it can also be quickly expanded to other information channels, such as trending topics on `Hacker News`, providing more comprehensive information mining and analysis capabilities.
+- **Bidding Updates**: GitHub Sentinel can also mine and analyze information from `Bidding`, helping users stay informed and understand the latest trends and developments in the `Bidding` domain.

 ## Quick Start